furious-programming/TreeStructInfo/README.md

 Like the referencing attributes, referencing child nodes also have their **declarations** and **definitions**.

-The line with referencing child node declaration must contain only the keyword `&node` and the name of the node:
+The line with referencing child node declaration must contain only the keyword `ref node` and the name of the node:

 ```
-&node Name
+ref node Name
 ```

-The definition must contain a complete body of the node, terminated with the line with keyword `&end`:
+The definition must contain a complete body of the node, terminated with the line with keyword `end ref`:

 ```
-&node Name
+ref node Name
-&end
+end ref
 ```

 Declaration of the referencing child node may be located inside the main body of the tree or inside the body of the referencing node, but the definition must be outside them.